 CPAR currently operates out of Arusha Town where staff – all Tanzanian nationals – are implementing projects related to maternal, newborn and child health, food security, improving livelihoods, nutrition, water, sanitation and hygiene and environmental rehabilitation.

-Meet Our Staff From Arusha Office
+Meet Our Staff From the Arusha Office

 Michael Kambele, Finance Officer